sgerogia/sgerogia.github.io/_posts/2022-10-20-Stablecoin-Openbanking.md

 ```

 Edit the correct values in `tpp-client.toml`, like `ContractAddress`, `ProviderUrl`,...
 Pay attention that we will
-be using the websocket API, as we need event notifications.
+be using Infura's websocket API, as we need event notifications.

-...and run the local server using the private key .
+Run the local server using the private key.
 Note how we omit the `0x` key prefix here.
 ```bash
 PRIVATE_KEY=<TPP_PRIVATE_KEY> \
   ./tpp --config ./tpp-client.toml